 I don’t know about you, but I have many appointments which repeat on a regular basis.
 I for one, certainly do not want to have to put those into my calendar one by one, it would take a long time.
 This type of appointment is referred to as a “recurring appointment” and is very easy to set up once you know how.

 A recurring appointment is great if you want to remind yourself of regular tasks both in your personal life and work life.
 Include tasks such as paying bills, your child’s sporting activities, reminders when reporting is due, system checks you need to perform and much more.

-It’s important to remember that an appointment in Outlook is not just for when you physically need to go somewhere, such as a doctor appointment, it can also be used as a way of allocating specific tasks you need to complete on specific days.
+It’s important to remember that an appointment in Outlook is not just for when you physically need to go somewhere, such as an appointment with a client, it can also be used as a way of allocating specific tasks you need to complete on specific days.

 To create a recurring appointment, follow these steps:

-- Locate the day and time in the Calendar view where you wish to add a recurring appointment and click it once with the left mouse button
+- Locate the day and time in the Calendar where you wish to add a recurring appointment and click it once with the left mouse button:

 - You will see a blue bar appear